-By giving foreign investors the ability to sue their host governments, the general aim of these treaties was to spur foreign direct investment in emerging markets (Wellhausen, 2019; Simmons, 2014).
-Under the regime states have limited recourse against infringements by multinational corporations, but the playing field is made even more asymmetric because of offshore finance and tax planning.
+Under the regime states have limited recourse against infringements by multinational corporations, and seminal work on the regime suggests that states did not fully understand what they were signing up for (Poulsen, 2015).
+The playing field is made even more asymmetric because of offshore finance.
 As scholars like Gray (2020) and Thrall (2021) have documented, MNCs exploit their multi-jurisdictional structure to treaty shop-they can use their subsidiaries to file cases against a host government even if their main home government does not have an investment treaty with its host state.
-For example, when Czech businessman Vladimir Beno was prosecuted by the Czech government on tax evasion charges, he sold some of his assets to an Israel-headquartered firm called Phoenix Action and filed a dispute against the Czech Republic under the Israel-Czech Republic BIT (Gray, 2020, 20).
-Firms who adopted multi-jurisdictional structures primarily in order to lower their tax burdens can also benefit from third-party investment treaties; Thrall (2021) gives the example of an American firm, Bancroft Group, that routed its Croatian assets through a Dutch subsidiary (B3 Croatian Courier).
-Adopting this structure allowed the parent firm to lower its withholding tax rate from 15% to 0%, and-when a dispute arose with the Croatian government-Bancroft Group used its Dutch subsidiary to file the dispute rather than doing so directly.
+Even if firms who adopted their multi-jurisdictional structures primarily to lower their tax burdens, they can still benefit from third-party investment treaties.
+Thrall (2021) gives the example of an American firm, Columbia Capital LLC, that routed its Indian assets through a Mauritian subsidiary (CC/Devas).
+Adopting this structure allowed the parent firm to lower its withholding tax rate from 20% to 10%, and-when a dispute arose with the Indian government-Columbia Capital used its Mauritian subsidiary to file an ISDS case against India.

-Such "shopping" is possible because of two interacting features.
-First, the key governing principal of the investment regime is discrete nationality (van Os and Knottnerus, 2012); if a business is registered in a jurisdiction, it gains access to its investment treaty provisions independent of how the rest of your business may be structured.
+Such "shopping" is possible because of 2 interacting features.
+The key governing principal of the investment regime is discrete nationality (van Os and Knottnerus, 2012); if you are registered in a jurisdiction, you gain access to its investment treaty provisions independent of how the rest of your business may be structured.
 Second, MNCs by definition have a portfolio of nationalities, which are already set up for normal business or tax purposes, which they can then choose to file cases with.
-As we've discussed, economic elites also frequently create such portfolios and they even take advantage of offshore structures for de facto domestic investments.
-Our contention is that domestic economic elites, and their legal teams, recognize the potential for international institutional arbitrage that MNCs exercise when they treaty shop.
-Routing investments through offshore vehicles can give them access to international treaty provisions that their home states lack.
-More importantly, roundtripping investments puts elites in a position to challenge their home state.
-Because of the investment regime's nationality principal, disputes that are de facto domestic can then be adjudicated via international venues.
+Individuals have realized they can take advantage of this same blind-spot.